 Soils were evaluated on the property to determine the suitability of the site for the proposed activities.
 Forest practices were planned so as to minimize erosion or other adverse effects on the soil.
-The soils are from blue or chalky clay to sandy loam.
-Site index is 90 for lobbolly pine.
+The soils on this section are primarily sandy loam by nature.